jamesmh/PersonalBlog/source/_drafts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

 ![spectrum](/img/architecture/ArchitectureSpectrum.png)

-But for domain-driven approaches, starting with a modular monolith might make the most sense.
+For domain-driven approaches, starting with a modular monolith might make the most sense and is definitely worth considering.

+Here's a more in-depth [primer on modular monoliths](https://www.kamilgrzybek.com/design/modular-monolith-primer/) by Kamil Grzybek if you're interested.

 ## How Can I Build Them?

-There are many ways to build modular monoliths.
+There are many ways to build modular monoliths!

+For example, Kamil Grzybek has created [a production-ready modular monolith sample](https://github.com/kgrzybek/modular-monolith-with-ddd).

+I personally prefer less separation within each bounded context / module, but his example is super detailed and worth looking at!

+And, of course, Kamil says it well in his repo's disclaimer:

+> The architecture and implementation presented in this repository is one of the many ways to solve some problems

+In this article, we'll be looking at a much simpler approach to building modular monoliths.
+Again, the direction and implementation depends on your needs (business requirements, team experience, time-to-market required, etc.)

-For now, I want to show one way that's unique to .NET Core: using a new feature of .NET Core called razor class libraries.
+We'll be looking at one way that's unique to .NET Core by using a new-ish feature of .NET Core called [razor class libraries](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.0&tabs=visual-studio).
+Razor class libraries allow you to build entire UI pages, controllers and components inside of a sharable library!
+It's the approach I've used for [Coravel Pro](https://www.pro.coravel.net/) and enables some exciting possibilities.

-This is a simpler way to get started with this architecture than what you might have seen elsewhere.

-.NET Core introduced [razor class libraries](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.0&tabs=visual-studio) as libraries that not only hold application logic (like any old class library) but full UIs too!

-For some applications, this might make things much easier than other methods of building modular monoliths.

 ## Life Insurance Application